 MAP is commonly used as a phosphorus source in corn-growing regions of North America.
 Ammonium sulfate (AS) and zinc sulfate (ZnSO₄) are often blended with MAP to provide sulfur and zinc.

-Through Mosaic’s patented Fusion® technology, MicroEssentials® SZ® contains N-P-S-Zn fused into one nutritionally balanced granule, creating a single source for balanced crop nutrition and promoting more uniform nutrient distribution.
+Through Mosaic’s proprietary Fusion® technology, MicroEssentials® SZ® contains N-P-S-Zn fused into one nutritionally balanced granule, creating a single source for balanced crop nutrition and promoting more uniform nutrient distribution.

 The chemical composition of MicroEssentials® SZ® provides a slight pH reduction in a microsphere around the fertilizer granule, and offers more phosphorus in the form preferred by crops (dihydrogen orthophosphate).